OXID-eSales/github-actions/docs/actions/consolidate_artifacts.md

 **target:** *required*, *no default*
 This is the name of the final consolidated artifact.
-If it already exists, it will be downlaoded, then deleted and in the end recreated.
+If it already exists, it will be downloaded, then deleted and in the end recreated.

 **pattern:** *required*, *no default:
 Pattern of artifact names to download.